supervisely/docs/enterprise/installation/README.md

 We recommend to use the following EC2-instances for deployment in AWS:

 - 1 × m5.2xlarge — the platform itself
-- 1 × p2.xlarge — (for Training Module)
+- 1 × p2.xlarge — (for Neural Network Module only)

 ### Software

 To run Supervisely you will need Linux OS with kernel 3.10 or newer.
-Debian-based distributions are preferable: Ubuntu 18.04, 16.04, 14.04, Debian Jessie.
-All other pre-requirements can be installed via `supervisely-cli`.
+The following configuration is recommended:

+- OS: Ubuntu 18.04 or later
+- NVIDIA graphics driver: 460.27.03 or later (for Neural Network module only)
+- nvidia-docker2 (for Neural Network module only)

+All pre-requirements can be automatically installed via `supervisely-cli` utility for Ubuntu 18.04 or later.
+In case of a different linux distribution, you can install Supervisely and pre-requirements manually, but we won't be able to provide installation support.

 ## Installation